Who Was Ludwig van Beethoven?

-Beethoven died on March 26, 1827, at the age of 56.
-An autopsy revealed that the immediate cause of death was post-hepatitic cirrhosis of the liver.
-The autopsy also provided clues to the origins of his deafness.
-While his quick temper, chronic diarrhea and deafness are consistent with arterial disease, a competing theory traces Beethoven's deafness to contracting typhus in the summer of 1796.
+Beethoven died on March 26, 1827, at the age of 56, of post-hepatitic cirrhosis of the liver.
+The autopsy also provided clues to the origins of his deafness: While his quick temper, chronic diarrhea and deafness are consistent with arterial disease, a competing theory traces Beethoven's deafness to contracting typhus in the summer of 1796.

 Scientists analyzing a remaining fragment of Beethoven's skull noticed high levels of lead and hypothesized lead poisoning as a potential cause of death, but that theory has been largely discredited.

 Ludwig Van Beethoven was born on or about December 16, 1770, in the city of Bonn in the Electorate of Cologne, a principality of the Holy Roman Empire.
 Although his exact date of birth is uncertain, Beethoven was baptized on December 17, 1770.

 Since as a matter of law and custom, babies were baptized within 24 hours of birth, December 16 is his most likely birthdate.
 However, Beethoven himself mistakenly believed that he was born two years later, in 1772, and he stubbornly insisted on the incorrect date even when presented with official papers that proved beyond any reasonable doubt that 1770 was his true birth year.